cloudnative-pg/cloudnative-pg/docs/src/openshift.md

 ## Important OpenShift concepts

-To understand how the Cloud Native PostgreSQL operator fits in an OpenShift environment, you must familiarize yourself with the following Kubernetes-related topics:
+To understand how the CloudNativePG operator fits in an OpenShift environment, you must familiarize yourself with the following Kubernetes-related topics:

 - Operators